nicebots-xyz/botkit/src/extensions/listings/readme.md

 The Listings extension requires the following configuration:

-- `topgg_token`: Your Top.gg token.
+- `topgg_token`: Your Top.gg v1 API token.
 This is a string, and it is required for the Top.gg listing to work.
+It is sent as `Authorization: Bearer <token>`.
 - `discordscom_token`: Your Discords.com token.
 This is a string, and it is required for the Discords.com listing to work.
 - `enabled`: A boolean value that determines whether the extension is enabled or not.
 By